Au-lit/cpp_tour/3-std::vector.md

     double average = sum / vec.size()
 }
 ```
 Declaring a vector is sort of simple: `std::vector<TheTypeYouWant>`.
-The `for (type thing : otherThing)` basically is equivalent to other langs `for each (thing in otherThing)`; it loops over every element of the `otherThing` and gives you the element as the name you wrote, here `d`.
-But now you may ask is there ways to make this better?
-Yes and we will look at them in the nexts chapters, mainly with scopes and `<algorithm>`.
+After we input while the input is valid... and push it in the back of the vector.
+Note the new sytax `thing.otherThing`.